This column by ACRU Senior Fellow Robert Knight was published May 9, 2014 on The Washington Times website.

 Faced with a tide of unwelcome revelations, some liberals are donning ill-fitting fiscal conservative costumes.
 Rep. Elijah E. Cummings, Maryland Democrat, was horrified that the IRS has spent $14 million of taxpayer money on requests for documents.
 That would be chump change for President Obama’s golfing trip planners.

 Mr. Cummings is one of the prime spreaders of the whopper that the IRS equally targeted liberals.
 And it’s worked.

 According to a new Media Research Center paper, “The Burying of a Scandal”: “After a partisan report last June absurdly suggested that progressive groups were just as likely to be scrutinized as conservative ones, ABC, CBS and NBC essentially abandoned their coverage of the IRS targeting scandal, which broke one year ago this week,” writes Rich Noyes.

 With the notable exceptions of Nancy Cordes on “The CBS Evening News” and Norah O’Donnell on CBS’ “This Morning,” “the reality is that after this report, the broadcast networks essentially stopped covering the IRS scandal, as if all reasonable observers now agreed it was over.”

 A 141-page staff report released on April 7 by the House Oversight and Government Reform Committee clearly shows that the IRS had knives out only for conservatives:

-“For 15 months beginning in February 2010, the IRS systematically identified, separated and delayed Tea Party applications — and only Tea Party applications.”
+“For 15 months beginning in February 2010, the IRS systematically identified, separated and delayed Tea Party applications [for tax-exempt status] — and only Tea Party applications.”

 As President Obama said as late as February, and liberal spokesmen still insist today, there’s “not even a smidgeon of corruption,” just “boneheaded” decisions made in a “local office” of the IRS.